zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 --| --| --| --| --| --| --|
 SMPPTS | S | PDSE | FB | 80 | (12000,3000) | 50

 The following figures describe the target and distribution libraries and file system paths required to install Zowe.
 The storage requirements of Zowe must be added to the storage required by other programs that have data in the same library or path.

 **Note:** Use the data in these tables to determine which libraries can be merged into common data sets.
 In addition, since some ALIAS names may not be unique, ensure that no naming conflicts will be introduced before merging libraries.

 **Storage requirements for Zowe target libraries**

-**Note:** These target libraries are not required for the initial alpha drop of Zowe SMP/E but will be required for subsequent drops so are included here for future reference
+**Note:** These target libraries are not required for the initial alpha drop of Zowe SMP/E but will be required for subsequent drops so are included here for future reference.

 Library DDNAME | Member Type | Target Volume | Type | Org | RECFM | LRECL | No. of 3390 Trks | No. of DIR Blks
 --| --| --| --| --| --| --| --| --